Care strategies: Every animal in a rainforest, every wave of an ocean

 Given high recidivism rates and rising incarceration rates in rural counties, the farm offers valuable lessons for other reentry programs.
 The impact is relatively small – 32 individuals have been through the program since it began in 2008 – but 84% of those residents continue living freely, most of them in the surrounding county, according to a 2020 annual report.
 Participants tout its effectiveness: “Even in my darkest moments, these women were ready to receive my call,” said one of the program participants, Katie Anderson.
 “They literally saved my life.
 And not only that, they helped me rebuild a relationship with my children.”

-Southerly
+Source: Southerly

 2. Niue